 Jazz and blues thrive brilliantly in the world's capital city of music and there are so many small clubs with exquisite acts.
-Once a year - in November, the "Month of Jazz and Blues" - the scene celebrates the ViennaJazzFloor festival, to which it invites internationally renowned jazz players to perform in nine of the city's clubs: Jazzland, Martinschlössl, Miles Smiles, Reigen, Sargfabrik, Tunnel, Zwe, Blue Tomato and Davis.
+Once a year — in November, the "Month of Jazz and Blues" — the scene celebrates the ViennaJazzFloor festival, to which it invites internationally renowned jazz players to perform in eleven Viennese clubs: Blue Tomato, Gemischter Satz, Jazzland, Martinschlössl, Miles Smiles, Reigen, Sargfabrik, Tunnel, Zwe, Local and 1019 Jazzclub.

 The Austrian and international greats of the scene present themselves at the more than 150 concerts.
 The offering at the ViennaJazzFloor festival has never been so big and varied.
 The pallet ranges from classical jazz via swing to modern, impro and funk.
 All underpinned by the blues, of course.

 Legends and shooting stars

-The line-up continues in this way evening after evening for the whole of November - a festival for fans of live music and everyone who appreciates music venues away from the big stages.
+The line-up continues in this way evening after evening for the whole of November – a festival for fans of live music and everyone who appreciates music venues away from the big stages.

 Program, venues, tickets: